-Originally built in 1864 for the Confederate Army, the H.L.
+Originally built in 1863 for the Confederate Army, the H.L.
 Hunley became the world's first successful combat submarine.
-Toward the end of the 19th century, it was suddenly lost at sea until 1995 when it was discovered off the coast of Sullivan's Island.
-In 2000, the Hunley and the remains of its crew were brought to the surface for a detailed restoration at the Old Charleston Naval Base.
+In 1864, it was suddenly lost at sea until 1995 when it was discovered off the coast of Sullivan's Island.
+In 2000, the Hunley and the remains of its crew were brought to the surface for a detailed restoration at the old Charleston Naval Base.

 More Best Things To Do in Charleston, SC

 Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip, which they call beautiful and a must-visit.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.